tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-prioritizing-strategy.md

 layout: blog
 ---

-Recently I've done a few consulting projects that look like a "business review" where I work with a team on strategy, but explicitly putting the whole business on the table as context.
-As I think about scaling up and formalizing this offering I've been thinking about where the value is for these sessions, what clients want, and where clients get stuck.
+I've done a few consulting projects recently that look like a "full business review" where I work with a team on strategy, but explicitly putting the whole business on the table as context.
+I'm thinking about scaling up and formalizing this offering so I've been musing about where the value is for these sessions, what clients want, and where clients get stuck.

 The format for these business review sessions today is:
 - Initial exploratory kickoff to align on objectives